South Africa send New Zealand crashing to record defeat

 Twickenham (United Kingdom) (AFP) – Reigning champions South Africa completed their World Cup preparations with a record 35-7 rout of 14-man New Zealand as the All Blacks suffered their all-time heaviest margin of defeat on Friday.

-The Springboks scored five tries, through captain Siya Kolisi, wing Kurt-Lee Arendse, hooker Malcolm Marx and replacements Bongi Mbonambi and Kwagga Smith -- all converted by fly-half Manie Libbok.
+The Springboks scored five tries, through captain Siya Kolisi, wing Kurt-Lee Arendse, hooker Malcolm Marx and replacements Bongi Mbonambi and Kwagga Smith -- all converted by fly-half Manie Libbok -- in a stunning display at Twickenham.

-New Zealand avoided the embarrassment of being 'nilled' nine minutes from time when replacement back Cam Roigard ran in a converted try from some 70 metres out after gathering a loose ball.

-This result also saw South Africa top their previous winning margin against arch-rivals New Zealand achieved in a 17-0 success at Durban back in 1928.
+This result saw South Africa surpass their previous winning margin against arch-rivals New Zealand achieved in a 17-0 success at Durban back in 1928.

-New Zealand's fate was all but sealed when they had to play just over half the match a man down after Scott Barrett was sent off shortly before the break for a second yellow card, with the lock flying into a ruck and clattering Marx in the head.
+New Zealand's fate was all but sealed by having to play just over half the warm-up match a man down after Scott Barrett was sent off shortly before the break for a second yellow card, the lock flying into a ruck and clattering Marx in the head.

 The Springbok pack were in dominant form in what was the first match between the arch-rivals at Twickenham since the All Blacks won 20-18 in a 2015 World Cup semi-final before lifting the Webb Ellis Trophy.

-"It was a very good start for us, a great performance by the team," South Africa full-back Damian Willemse, Friday's player of the match, told Sky Sports.
+"It was a very good start for us, a great performance by the team," said South Africa full-back Damian Willemse, Friday's player of the match.

 "This will give us some momentum going into the Rugby World Cup.
 I am the man of the match, but credit to the forwards, they put in a hell of a shift tonight."